 The selection process includes three aspects:

 Upon her graduation in the spring of 2014, it was decided to rename the current program “The International Student Mentor Program”.
-From its creation based on the drive of several individuals especially Tatiana de Lima Machado, Graduate Assistant in the Office of International Student Services the program began in the Fall 2012.
+From its creation based on the drive of several individuals especially Tatiana de Lima Machado, former Graduate Assistant in the Office of International Student Services the program began in the Fall 2012.
 Due to the unconditional support from the International Student Association (ISA), especially the former president, Latha Alle Reddy Venkata, and the former secretary Casey Mackenzie, as well as the Director of International Student Services, Michael Fekete the program has experienced much success.

 Ms. Machado took ownership of the program, and started expanding its activities by establishing partnerships with the Foreign Language Department and Study Abroad.
 The program’s main goal is to continue helping international students acclimate to the Lewis community and American culture.